 Seek out local volunteering opportunities for trail cleanup projects or create your own.
 All you need is a positive attitude, pair of gloves and garbage bags or buckets to remove refuse.
-White Birch Outfitters in Gaylord is having their 3rd annual Iron Belle Trail cleanup project, which takes place on April 30th.
-Click here to join in their mission.
+White Birch Outfitters in Gaylord has an annual Iron Belle Trail cleanup project, which will take place in late April/early May.
+Follow their Facebook page for more information.

 Ride your bike

 Not only will riding your bike give you a boost of energy to start your day, but it also cuts down tremendously on air pollution.
-If you happen to be visiting our area, Up North Paddlesports has convenient bicycle rentals so you can experience “green” transportation in true up north style!
+While visiting our area, you can experience “green” transportation in true up north style!

 Invest in reusable items